- Fun, peppy ride

 Nice addition with extra laces

-One nice thing, the Endorphin Speed 2 comes with an extra set of different colored laces in case you want to change things up a bit.
+One nice thing, the Endorphin Speed 2 comes with an extra set of different coloured laces in case you want to change things up a bit.
 It’s not a big thing, but a nice detail.

 Reflective from the rear

 The backs of the shoes do have a small reflective patch for runs in the dark.
 This is a nice feature other shoes lately have been missing.
 Especially in the middle of the summer heat, evenings or early mornings may be the only time you can get out for a run, so I appreciate this detail.

 Saucony added a very thin pull tab on the tongue and heel to help get the shoe on and the tongue adjusted.
 I like this.